globeport/Globeport.Client.Uwp.Host/README.md

 # Feedback

 Please let me know your thoughts on this and if you'd like to help build the platform please let me know.
-Thanks, Stuart.
+Thanks, Stuart (stuart@globeport.io)

 # Screenshots